glaciation-heu/simple-workload/README.md

 Simple workload for demonstrating the GLACIATION project.

 The application loads a dataset from the `source bucket` into memory, sorts the rows in the dataset, and writes the sorted dataset to the `target bucket`.
-In the dataset folder, there is an example dataset `example.csv`.
+In the dataset folder, there is an example dataset `example.csv` from [Machinery Fault Dataset](https://www.kaggle.com/datasets/uysalserkan/fault-induction-motor-dataset).
 Sorting is done based on the first column.
 The file should not contain headers.

 ## Usage